Oral Hygiene Tips for the Holidays

 The holidays are a special time of year, bringing us celebrations with family and even a few vacation days!

 And so, we hope that you have a splendid holiday season with your family and loved ones.
-We hope that you have a wonderful holiday season with the people in your life.
+We hope you have a wonderful holiday season with the people in your life.

-Dental health should be part of your holiday season
+Dental health should be part of your holiday season.

-At Dentists on Vincent, we will do all we can to try to see you on the same day you discover your dental issue.
+We will do all we can to try to see you on the same day you discover your dental issue.

 Avoid hard foods